Vermilion Country School: Academics

-VCS uses JMC/Google Docs as its learning management and grading system.
+Vermilion Country School uses JMC/Google Docs as its learning management and grading system.
 Students complete projects by working with advisors to first outline their projects beforehand, log the time during, and then assessing the project for completeness in order to record earned credit for graduation.
-This allows all students to individualize their learning toward topics they have a personal interest in while still meeting MN educational standards.
+This allows all students to individualize their learning toward topics they have a personal interest in while still meeting Minnesota educational standards.
 New for the 2015-16 school year, the schedule was varied for students depending on how much structured time that particular student needed from almost all project time to almost all seminar/elective based.

 Expo Day occurs near the end of the year to showcase projects that students have completed for their graduation requirements.
 This is also an opportunity for students to develop public speaking skills and polish their presentation skills for later in life.
 The public is invited to the presentation to see what student's have been working on.